||2016 West Sound Beekeepers Association Presents: Michael Palmer and The Sustainable Apiary Oct 22, 2016 10:00 AM

 is the class for you.
 No prior knowledge of farming or beekeeping is required.
 This class is where you can get started.

-The cost of the Beginner beekeeping class is $50.
+The cost of the Beginner beekeeping class for 2016 is $60.
 Included in the cost of the class fee is a one year family membership in the

 West Sound Beekeepers Association ($20 value), A study booklet ($10 value), and an apprentice beekeeper certificate and patch ($5 value)